Biden to return to White House for address on Afghanistan | NewsChannel 3-12

 “It is certainly the case that the speed with which cities fell was much greater than anyone anticipated,” national security adviser Jake Sullivan said on NBC’s “Today.”

+At the same time, he has not second-guessed his decision to withdraw.
+And senior White House advisers said the swift collapse of the Afghan military after years of training from American forces only confirmed the unlikelihood that any more time in the country could change the eventual outcome.

+During daily video conference calls from Camp David, where he has been since Friday, Biden has received information and recommendations from military leaders about how to secure the Kabul airport.
+He had originally been scheduled to remain at the mountainside retreat until Wednesday.

-His deputy, Jonathan Finer, said on CNN that Biden “has been deeply engaged in all of the policy conversations” surrounding Afghanistan from his retreat in the mountains of Maryland, and said the President would meet again virtually with members of his national security team on Monday.
+Deputy national security adviser Jonathan Finer, speaking on CNN, said Monday that Biden “has been deeply engaged in all of the policy conversations” surrounding Afghanistan from his retreat in the mountains of Maryland, and said the President would meet again virtually with members of his national security team on Monday.

 The White House released a photograph of a casually dressed Biden receiving a briefing on Sunday.
 In it, he appeared alone at a large conference table as senior administration officials beamed in from the White House, Pentagon, intelligence agencies and Doha, the Qatari capital.